cakephp/phinx/docs/configuration.rst

 Template creation class names can be aliased and used with the ``--class`` command line option for the :doc:`Create Command <commands>`.

-The aliased classes will still be required to implement the ``Phinx\Migration\CreationInterface`` interface.
+The aliased classes will still be required to implement the ``Phinx\Templates\TemplateCreationInterface`` interface.

 .. code-block:: yaml